juzerzarif/Project1/README.md

 Step 3: Type "make" into the console to compile the program.

-Step 4: Type "./Project1" into the console to run the program!
+Step 4: Type "./Project1" into the console to run the program.

 Step 5: Type "make clean" if you ever feel like cleaning out the .o files in the directory.